-Whether you are looking for a sociable way to learn a language or whether you are looking to gain a particular formal qualification, the range of night classes available throughout Ireland should provide you with what you need.
+Whether you are looking for a sociable way to learn a language or whether you are looking to gain a particular formal qualification, the range of evening classes available throughout Ireland should provide you with what you need.

 In general you need to enrol a few weeks before the course starts.
 Enrolment takes place around mid September, again in mid-January and, in those centres with a summer term, around mid-March.